simonccc/kopsrox/docs/USAGE.md

 - downsizes the cluster to 1 node then resizes back to the scale set in `kopsrox.ini`

 ### restore-latest
-- restores the cluster from the latest backup in s3
+- restores the cluster from the latest snapshot in the configured s3 storage

 ### prune
 - deletes old snapshots per the retention policy set on the bucket